Macer-Park/AWS-EKS/README.md

 ## Usage
 Each section of the repository contains detailed instructions and materials to aid in your study and practice.
 Here are some key highlights:
-- **Docs**: Contains detailed study guides and notes on each topic.
 - **Exercises**: Practical exercises to reinforce your understanding.
-- **Scripts**: Helpful scripts to automate common tasks.
-- **resources**: Real-world configurations to help understand best practices.

 ### Exercises Usage
 To run a sample script from the `HCL Code` directory: